-- 1. Barbeques are located as part of a picnic node in compliance with Section SC6.7.7.15.4 Picnic nodes and in on elevated part of the site to provide flood immunity. - 2.
-Barbeques are designed to have: - a. stainless steel surfaces and cabinet with a vandal resistant finish; - b.
-Low maintenance easy to clean food grade finish; - c.
-Lockable door with fat collection tray with waste bags supplied inside cabinet; - Bolted down to relevant engineered concrete surface in accordance with appropriate standards. - 3.
+- 1. Barbeques are located as part of a picnic node in compliance with section 7.7.15.4 Picnic nodes and in on elevated part of the site to provide flood immunity. - 2.
+Barbeques are designed to have: - a. stainless steel surfaces and cabinet with a vandal resistant finish; - b. low maintenance easy to clean food grade finish; - c. lockable door with fat collection tray with waste bags supplied inside cabinet; - d. bolted down to relevant engineered concrete surface in accordance with appropriate standards. - 3.
 Barbeques wiring and electrical services are to be completed by licensed electrician. - 4.
-Circulation areas around barbeques are consistent with AS.1428.1 Design for access and mobility General requirements for access New building work.
+Circulation areas around barbeques are consistent with AS 1428.1 Design for access and mobility General requirements for access.